mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/installing/production/dcos-ansible/ansible-quickstart/index.md

 <p class="message--note"><strong>Note: </strong>Registered Enterprise customers can access the DC/OS Enterprise configuration file from the <a href="https://support.mesosphere.com/s/downloads">support website</a>.
 For new customers, please contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> for more information.</p>

 ## Downloading the Content
-We maintain and host our [DC/OS Ansible project on the Ansible Galaxy](https://galaxy.ansible.com/dcos/dcos_ansible) for easy consumption.
-Currently we, as well as RedHat, propose using the Mazer tool for downloading all the necessary content locally to your machine.
-For more information on the Mazer tool and how to configure it see the [project docs here](https://galaxy.ansible.com/docs/mazer/index.html).
+We maintain and host our [DC/OS Ansible project on the Ansible Galaxy](https://galaxy.ansible.com/dcos/cluster) for easy consumption.
+Currently we, as well as RedHat, propose using the `ansible-galaxy` tool for downloading all the necessary content locally to your machine.
+For more information on the `ansible-galaxy` tool and how to configure it see the [project docs here](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html).

 1. Issue the following command to download the content:
      ```bash
-     mazer install dcos.dcos_ansible
+     ansible-galaxy collection install dcos.cluster
      ```

      This will install content in ` ~/.ansible/collections/ansible_collections` by default.
 However, if you have an older version of `mazer` or have a different content path set in your `mazer.yml`, it will install there.
 You can issue `mazer version` to find location your config file for mazer.

 2. In your content path, switch to the dcos_ansible roles.
      ```bash
-     cd ~/.ansible/collections/ansible_collections/dcos/dcos_ansible
+     cd ~/.ansible/collections/ansible_collections/dcos/cluster
      ```

 3. Mazer will download your roles by version in this directory, for example `dcos-ansible-0.51.0`.
 Locate the version and switch directories to the desired version for the next steps: